DeepMotionEditing/deep-motion-editing/README.md

 ## Acknowledgments

-The code in the utils directory is mostly taken from [Holden et al. [2016]](http://theorangeduck.com/page/deep-learning-framework-character-motion-synthesis-and-editing)
+The code in the utils directory is mostly taken from [Holden et al. [2016]](http://theorangeduck.com/page/deep-learning-framework-character-motion-synthesis-and-editing).

+In addition, part of the MoCap dataset is taken from [Adobe Mixamo](https://www.mixamo.com/) and from the work of [Xia et al.](http://faculty.cs.tamu.edu/jchai/projects/SIG15/style-final.pdf).

 ## Citation
-If you use this code for your research, please cite our paper:
+If you use this code for your research, please cite our papers:
 ```
 @article{aberman2020skeleton,
   author = {Aberman, Kfir and Li, Peizhuo and Sorkine-Hornung Olga and Lischinski, Dani and Cohen-Or, Daniel and Chen, Baoquan},